gtonic/leanix-mcp-integration/README.md

 ## Core Functionality

+**Streaming Compatibility:**
+This server supports Server-Sent Events (SSE) and HTTP streaming for tool responses, enabling real-time updates and compatibility with modern AI assistants and clients.
+**Note:** stdio (standard input/output) is not supported.

 This integration provides five MCP tools for LeanIX operations:

 1. **Fact Sheet Overview**: Get counts and statistics of fact sheets in your workspace